 It is normal that some files, such as password protected files or files being exclusively used by the system (typically pagefile.sys and certain log files), cannot be scanned.
+More details can be found in our knowledgebase article.

 Scan progress - The progress bar shows the status of already-scanned objects compared to objects still waiting be scanned.
 The scan progress status is derived from the total number of objects included in scanning.